lordnate1992/ELK-Project-1/README.md

 SSH into the control node and follow the steps below:

-1. Copy the Install-ELK.yml file to the Ansible directory.
+1. Copy the ansible (.yml) file to the Ansible directory.
 2. Update the hosts file to include webserver and ELK.
 3. Run the playbook, and navigate to the Kibana URL specific to your IP to check that the installation worked as expected.